-Our study finds an almost 54% higher rate of reoperations due to SSI within 1 year when hip fractures are treated with total or hemiarthroplasty compared with osteosynthesis.
-This is in line with our other finding that per-/subtrochanteric fractures are associated with a lower risk of reoperation due to SSI than femoral neck fractures.
-However, in Denmark, per-/subtrochanteric fractures are treated with internal fixation, whereas femoral neck fractures are equally treated with osteosynthesis and total/ hemiarthroplasty, which might not be the practice in other countries.
+Our study finds an almost 50% lower rate of reoperations due to SSI within 1 year when hip fractures are treated with total or hemiarthroplasty compared with osteosynthesis.
+This somehow contradicts our other finding that per-/subtrochanteric fractures are associated with a lower risk of reoperation due to SSI than femoral neck fractures.
+However, in Denmark, per-/subtrochanteric fractures are treated with internal fixation, whereas femoral neck fractures are equally treated with osteosynthesis and total/hemiarthroplasty, which might not be the practice in other countries.
+There are no available comparable studies.